 The following steps are required:

-Select the North and East coordinates by selecting the correct parameter from the left side and choosing “Northing” or “Easting” from the right side.
+Select the North and East coordinates by checking the “x” and “y” checkboxes for the correct parameter from the left.
 This is not required for georeferenced raster data (GeoTIFF).
-If you are not using spatial data, untick the box “Is the dataset spatial data?”.
-If you have labels in your data, i.e. a parameter that represents true values, mark them using “Label”.
+If you are not using spatial data, untick the box ”Spatial data?” on the right side.
+If you have labels in your data, i.e. a parameter that represents true values, mark them using “Label” checkbox.

-Exclude the data parameters that you don’t want to be used in SOM by selecting the correct parameters and choosing “Exclude”.
+Exclude the data parameters that you don’t want to be used in SOM by choosing “Exclude” for the correct parameters on the left side.
 Note that geographic coordinates should be excluded, as you normally do not want to use them in the SOM as parameters.

 As it is important to scale the data parameters into a comparable range of values for SOM computation, each parameter is normalized by default to the range of [0,1].
 If the user wants to weigh data parameters differently, she can provide parameter specific ranges.
 Scaling is done using a simple shift and scale function: